Climate: Past, Present, and Future

 Professor/Instructor

 Ian Charles BourgThe course introduces the students to the basic chemical and physical processes of relevance in environmental engineering.
 Mass and energy balance and transport concepts are introduced and the chemical principles governing reaction kinetics and phase partitioning are presented.
-We then turn our focus to the application of these principles in environmental engineering problems related to water and air pollution.
-Two 80-minute lectures.
+We then turn our focus to the applications in environmental engineering problems related to water and air pollution.
+Two 80-minute lectures, one precept.
 Prerequisite: CHM 201 and MAT 104 (can be taken concurrently) or instructor's permission.

 Environmental Engineering and Energy